-If you still own a very old or slow computer, the best web browser for it would be Maxthon 3, Avant browser, slim browser, K-Meleon, Arora, Midora, Google Chrome, Chromium, Opera web browsers.
-Using these web browsers will make you able to multi-task better because they use less RAM, and CPU Cycles.
+If you still use a very old or slow computer, the best web browser for it would be Maxthon 3, Avant browser, slim browser, K-Meleon, Arora, Midori, Google Chrome, Chromium, Opera web browsers, and others.
+Using these web browsers will make you able to multi-task better while browsing the web because these web browsers use less RAM, and CPU Cycles.

 A web browser which runs fast on slower computer could let you use your old PC for web services like Google Docs, YouTube, Facebook, Gmail, Google Reader, Calender, online flash games, etc to do what you typically do with regular programs on the web with web programs also called web apps which uses a lot less system resources then Full PC software because most web apps run off of the website not your computer.